MicrosoftDocs/entra-docs/docs/identity/users/groups-bulk-remove-members.md

 # Bulk remove group members in Microsoft Entra ID

-You can remove a large number of members from a group by using a comma-separated values (CSV) file to remove group members in bulk using the portal for Microsoft Entra ID, part of Microsoft Entra.
+You can remove a large number of members from a group by using a comma-separated values (CSV) file to remove group members in bulk using the portal for Microsoft Entra ID.

 ## Understand the CSV template